Mookie Betts Player Props: Dodgers vs. Mets

 Mookie Betts At The Plate

-- Betts has 92 hits, which leads Los Angeles hitters this season, while batting .276 with 50 extra-base hits.
+- Betts leads Los Angeles with 94 hits, batting .278 this season with 50 extra-base hits.

-- He ranks 39th in batting average, 13th in on base percentage, and second in slugging among qualifying batters in MLB.
+- Among qualified batters in MLB play, his batting average ranks 31st, his on-base percentage ranks 12th, and he is second in the league in slugging.

+- Betts enters this game on a four-game hitting streak.
+During his last games, he's hitting .364 with three homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.